Barry-Greaves/Open-Forecast/README.md

 ## Design

 ### Color Scheme
+The colors chosen are a bold blue color and white.
+I wanted to keep the design minimal and functional and decided on a two color scheme to compliment this.

 ![Screen Shot 2022-12-04 at 23 12 04](https://user-images.githubusercontent.com/107034179/205521393-02d5e2f1-f7b5-47b8-a7bd-bec3be328b59.png)

 ### Icons
+The icons used for the this project were downloaded from [Graphberry Graphic Resource](https://www.graphberry.com/products/download/weather-icons) They were chosen for their clear and minimalist design.
 ![Screen Shot 2022-12-04 at 23 06 28](https://user-images.githubusercontent.com/107034179/205521362-99eadfcf-9598-49cc-aa82-8bb16677f717.png)

 ## Technology Used

 ### HTML

-I used HTML to create the basic structure of the website
+I used HTML to create the basic structure of the website.

 ### CSS

+I used CSS to style the basic structure of the website.

 ### Javascript

 ### Open Weather API
+Open Weather API allows programmers to get weather data for any location on the globe immediately.
+This was connected to the website using Javascript.

 ## Features

-### Feature 1
+### Search Input
 ![Screen Shot 2022-12-04 at 23 15 58](https://user-images.githubusercontent.com/107034179/205521606-580021b6-14ae-4b8d-a9a0-1f67458c6f82.png)

-### Feature 2
+### Current Weather and Statistics
 ![Screen Shot 2022-12-04 at 23 17 03](https://user-images.githubusercontent.com/107034179/205521657-4ff2f081-54a8-4851-9216-f172a10d304f.png)

-### Feature 3
+### 5 Day Weather Broadcast
 ![Screen Shot 2022-12-04 at 23 16 08](https://user-images.githubusercontent.com/107034179/205521620-dee22c6e-e954-44c8-a26e-5906d2137487.png)

+### Plans for future features.
+In the next iteration of this app I plan to create a city suggestion dropdown menu.
+This will allow users to select from cities that are suggested aftet hey type the first 3 characters of the city they wish to view.

 ## Validation & Testing

-I tested the performance of each page using Google Chrome's Lighthouse feature in the Dev Tools.
+I tested the I tested the performance of each page using Google Chrome's Lighthouse feature in the Dev Tools.
 The Website has passed HTML & CSS Vallidation and has scored 100% for Accesibility, Performance and Best Practices and 90% for SEO in lighthouse .

+The javascript was tested in JSHint and came back with 4 warning messages which could not be resolved.
+The warnings were :'async functions' is only available in ES8 (use 'esversion: 8').
+This was due to JSHint not supporting async/await and only up to the maxim version of "esversion" 6.

 The results can be seen below.

 ### HTML
 <img width="1390" alt="Screen Shot 2022-12-04 at 23 14 46" src="https://user-images.githubusercontent.com/107034179/205521551-b601c042-7f20-4e39-af54-ce6f9dfaeb39.png">